baAlex/Ako/README.md

 Examples
 --------
-Consider the following examples as mere illustrations, the codec is constantly improving, and compression ratios are too high to be useful in real life.

-For most purposes the examples are good on showcase how a simple wavelet-based codec degrades images, and what kind of artifacts expect of it.
+Following examples are mere illustrations.
+The codec is mostly a prototype, and chosen compression ratios are too high to be useful in real life.
+So, for most purposes below examples serve as a showcase on how a simple wavelet-based codec degrades images, and what kind of artifacts expect of it.

-- Note that there is no blocks.
-- And how fine details are lost while sharp lines and overall shapes remain somewhat intact.
-All codecs do this, but is remarkable since right now there is no analysis, quality estimation nor any rate-distortion optimization (tasks to improve the codec further).
+Note that there is no blocks; and how fine details are lost while sharp lines and overall shapes remain somewhat intact.
+All modern codecs do this, but here is remarkable since (right now) there is no analysis, quality estimation nor any rate-distortion optimization (tasks to improve the codec further).

 ![](./resources/guanaco1-readme.png)
 - [Uncompressed][1] (2.76 MB), [**1:27**][2] (100.86 kB), [**1:60**][3] (46.02 kB), [**1:146**][4] (18.92 kB)